sparisi/gym_minatar/README.md

       <ul style="list-style-type:circle">
         <li>The player (green) must collect divers (blue) and bring them to the
         surface (gray) while hitting enemies shooting bullets (white) from its front (bright green).</li>
         <li>Enemies are fishes (purple) and submarines (red).
-Submarines can shoot (yellow).</li>
+Submarines can shoot bullets (yellow).</li>
-        <li>The player must wait some time before it can shoot again.
+        <li>The player must wait some time before shooting again.
 Submarines
         shoot as soon as they enter the board, and then again as soon as their bullet leaves the board.</li>
-        <li>The player has limited oxygen (pale yellow bar at the bottom left of the board)
+        <li>The player has limited oxygen (gauge at the bottom left of the board)
         that depletes over time.</li>
         <li>Hitting an enemy gives the player 1 point.</li>
         <li>Carrying 6 divers to the surface gives as many points as the amount of
         oxygen left, and the oxygen is replenished.
-The number of divers carried by the player is denoted by the pale blue bar at the bottom right of the board.</li>
+The number of divers carried by the player is denoted by gauge at the bottom right of the board.
-        <li>If the player is carrying less than 6 divers but at least 1, it doesn't
-        receive any point, but its oxygen is still replenished.</li>
+        If the player is carrying less than 6 divers but at least 1, it doesn't receive any point but its oxygen is still replenished.</li>
         <li>The game ends if the player is hit by an enemy or a bullet, its oxygen
         depletes, or if it emerges without carrying any diver.</li>
         <li>Enemies and divers move at different speeds and leave a trail.
 When one